Welcome to the Osteopathic Foundation

 Latest news from the Osteopathic Foundation

-The first of the Osteopathic Foundation funded projects is now complete.
+- The first of the Osteopathic Foundation funded projects is now complete.
 The First Contact Practitioner (FCP) pilot, founded and run by osteopath Tim Allardyce in collaboration with Surrey & Hants MSK Collaborative (SHMC), demonstrates the ability of osteopaths to provide First Contact Practitioner services in primary care in setting.
-To read the interim report, visit our Research and Report hub.
-The full report will be available soon
+To read the full report, visit our Research and Report hub.

 To find out more about the Osteopathic Foundation, click on one of the subject areas below: